Walk into any Texas Roadhouse restaurant and you will see, smell and hear the very tangible culture of this remarkable company. In a word, it’s fun.

 “We train both management and employees across the board, not just about the specs and the procedures and how to cut a legendary steak and how to make legendary green beans, but also about the culture of what this company is all about inside the four walls,” says Lisa Dwelly, director of employee development.
 “Our guests visit Texas Roadhouse because it is such a fun exciting environment, so we train our management and our staff how to really show that on a daily basis.”

 How do you train fun?
 Texas Roadhouse founder, Kent Taylor believes it all begins with recognition.

-Today, Taylor realizes that while fun is the focus, formalizing recognition and putting a framework around how to celebrate helps maintain a focus on the brand and keeps the business strategy intact.
+Today, Taylor realises that while fun is the focus, formalising recognition and putting a framework around how to celebrate helps maintain a focus on the brand and keeps the business strategy intact.

 “Our promotions centered on different parts of the business—meat cutters, bar tenders, line dancers,” says Dodson.
 “The recognition was good, but there wasn’t much that tied it together.
 We were looking to create a movement among all our employees and that required a more cohesive approach.”